matrix-org/matrix-spec/content/server-server-api.md

 Whenever a server receives an event from a remote server, the receiving server must ensure that the event:

 1. Is a valid event, otherwise it is dropped.
+For an event to be valid, it must contain a `room_id`, and it must comply with the event format of that room version.
 2. Passes signature checks, otherwise it is dropped.
 3. Passes hash checks, otherwise it is redacted before being processed further.